aathanor/ResearchSite/content/pri_complete_draft.md

 * the conceptual dualism that separates "pattern" from "recognition" and the fact that what we understand by recognition is actually a set of integrated patterns (sensory, motor, emotional, linguistic) of a reactive nature.
 * it introduces the concept of _Pattern Constellations_ as a way to understand recognition as the immediate availability of a constellation of patterns that include sensory, motor, emotional, and linguistic aspects.

 This is mostly a sketch of the filosofical ideas behind PRU.
-A more formalized argument can be fount in "Pattern Constellations Formalism"
+A more formalized argument can be found in "Pattern Constellations Formalism"

 # The Pattern-Matching Confusion